Alicen Chelaite: Biography

 Chelaite moved into the home of Daniel arap Moi and Lena Moi in Kabarnet when she was 13-years old to help take care of their two eldest children, Jonathan and Jenifer.
 She lived and worked at the Moi household from 1954 until 1955.
 Chelaite has recalled positive experiences living and working for the future president and first lady of Kenya, remembering, "Lena respected me.
 We even used to share meals together and whenever she bought her children gifts, I would also receive something.
 The couple treated me like their daughter."

 Two years after leaving the Moi house, Chelaite enrolled at Kapropita Girls High School, with Daniel arap Moi paying her tuition.
 Next, she completed a secretarial courses and began her career as a secretary at a former provincial administration office and Egerton University.
 There, she worked alongside several prominent local politicians, including her former employer, Daniel arap Moi.

 During the late 1970s, Chelaite was working as a secretary ay Egerton University when a delagtion arrived representing Daniel arap Moi.
 The delegation said that Moi wanted to nominate Chelaite as a Nakuru municipal councilor.
 In 1987, Chelaite nominated for a seat in the Nakuru municipal council by President Moi, beginning her political career.

 Six years later, another local delegation arrived at her office asking her to run for a full seat in the Nukuru Municipality Council.
 She was elected as a Nakuru Municipality Councilor in 1984, representing Ward 16 (present-day Kwa Rhonda Ward).

 Though she was now in elected office, Chelaite stated that President Moi was worried she would be threatened by the overwhelmingly male politicians who dominated politics in Nakuru County at the time.
-Chelaite was also surprised that, as a woman in a region dominated by the Kalenjin people, she had been elected to office, later telling the The Star in a 2020 interview, "I was at the peak of my career at 40years of age having worked in both public and private sectors and it had never occurred to me that members of the majorly patriarchal Kalenjin community would ask me to lead them."
+Chelaite was also surprised that, as a woman in a region dominated by the Kalenjin people, she had been elected to office, later telling The Star in a 2020 interview, "I was at the peak of my career at 40years of age having worked in both public and private sectors and it had never occurred to me that members of the majorly patriarchal Kalenjin community would ask me to lead them."
 However, she did suffer from sexist attacks by opponents during the campaigns.
 The attacks did not work.
 Alicen Chelaite was consistently re-elected to the Nukuru Municipality Counci, becoming the longest serving member from Kwa Rhonda Ward.